-Air Conditioners
+Air conditioners

-• Air conditioners should not be visible from the street.
+· Building services such as air conditioners should not be visible from the street.

 Porches and entries

 - Porches and entries may be enclosed with transparent screens that are at least 75 percent transparent or with plain glazing with the minimum of framing and glazing bars. - New porches should not be located at the front of a house, or where it is visible from the street.